Northern river terrapin: Distribution and habitat

-The species is currently found in Bangladesh and India(in the Sunderbans), Cambodia, Myanmar, Indonesia and Malaysia.
-It is regionally extinct in Singapore, Thailand and Vietnam.
+The northern river terrapin is distributed in the Sunderbans of India and Bangladesh.
+It is regionally extinct in Myanmar and Thailand.
 It is strongly aquatic but uses terrestrial nesting sites, frequenting the tidal areas of estuaries, large rivers, and mangrove forests.

 Ecology

 The northern river terrapin is omnivorous, taking waterside plants and small animals such as clams.
 The species prefers freshwater habitats and moves to brackish river mouths or estuaries in the breeding season (December–March), returning after laying their eggs.
 Individuals have been known to undertake long seasonal migrations of 50 to 60 miles to the sand banks where they were hatched.
-Females usually lay three clutches of 10-34 eggs each.
+Females usually lay three clutches of 10–34 eggs each.

 Conservation

 The species is considered Critically Endangered by the IUCN, principally due to exploitation as a food item (including egg harvesting).
 Previously, immense numbers were shipped into the fish markets of Calcutta from throughout India; among the Bengali Hindus, the river terrapin was considered the most delectable of all turtles.
 It is still illegally exported from Indonesia and traded in large numbers in China.
 Loss of nesting beaches and pollution are also impacting the species.

-A hatchery and captive breeding project was established in Vawal National Park at Gazipur in Bangladesh and another in Sajnekhali Forest Station in the Sunderban Tiger Reserve in India with support from Turtle Survival Alliance.
+A hatchery and captive breeding project was established in Bhawal National Park in Bangladesh and another in Sajnakhali Wildlife Sanctuary in the Sunderban Tiger Reserve in India with support from Turtle Survival Alliance and Dr. Peter Praschag, the founder of Turtle Island.

+After conducting conservation genetics studies on this critically endangered species, Dr. Peter Praschag in collaboration with the Schönbrunn Zoo in Austria, established the only breeding group of this species outside of its native countries.
+In May 2010, two northern river terrapins successfully hatched at Turtle Island, making this the first-ever captive breeding of Batagur baska worldwide.

+In 2015, Dr. Peter Praschag and the Schönbrunn Zoo expanded their conservation efforts by establishing an additional breeding center for the northern river terrapin in Karamjal, at the edge of the Sundarbans in Bangladesh.
+This center along with the station at Bhawal National Park has successfully bred and raised juveniles of this species.
+Prior to the establishment of these centers, in 2005, the global population of B. baska was critically low, with only two known living females at the Madras Crocodile Bank Trust in Tamil Nadu, India.
+As of 2024, the combined efforts of these centers, have resulted in a thriving population of 565 individuals in these centers and an estimated worldwide population of 800.